Alternate Job Titles: Configuration Analyst II, Intermediate Configuration Analyst

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Configuration Analyst II that make less than that salary.
 For example 50% of the people who perform the job of Configuration Analyst II are expected to make less than the median.

 Analyzes changes of product design to determine the effect on the end product design and function and determines and prepares documentation necessary for change.
 Coordinates with customers and manufacturers to determine a process for change reporting.
 Reviews released engineering change data and changes documenting activities to ensure adherence to configuration management procedures and policies.
-Typically requires at least a bachelor's degree in area of specialty and 2-5 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Works under general supervision.
-A certain degree of creativity and latitude is required.
+Typically requires at least a bachelor's degree in area of specialty.
 Typically reports to a supervisor.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description